 - Strong theatre/performance culture.

-- Four tertiary institutions (two universities and TAFEs).
+- Four tertiary institutions (two Universities and two TAFE providers).

-- Large population and audience for the arts.
+- Large population and audience reach for the arts.

 - Accessibility to arts programs and venues.

 - Cuts to TAFE funding impacting training and career pathways.

 - Creative enterprise development.

 - Utilisation of the arts as a tool for community recovery in the wake of natural disasters.

 - Professional development opportunities for artists, particularly Aboriginal artists.